Providing you with the support you need

 At Cotswold House, we aim to support families and carers as much as possible, including allocating secondary nurses for all inpatients and day patients, as well as offering family therapy.

 Our patients all have individualised care plans, and we understand that families and carers also have individual needs.
 If you are concerned about a friend or family member and would like them to access our services, their first point of contact should be their GP.

 Friends & Family Meeting

 We facilitate a monthly group for the Friends and Family of those suffering from an eating disorder.
 Your loved one does not have to be a patient with us for you to attend the group; it is free and open to all.

 The group meets on the 3rd Saturday of the month from 11am – 12.30pm in Seminar Room 1 at Savernake Hospital.
 Refreshments are available.
 If you would like any further information please contact us on 01865 904402.

 Details of the meetings can be also be found on the notice board at our ward entrance.
 If you would like to be added to the mailing list, please pass your details to a member of staff.
 We have created some Group Guidelines for our Friends and Family Group, so that new members know what to expect.

 We will be running several skills based workshops, aimed at those supporting and living with somebody with an eating disorder.
-For further information, please contact Alison New on 01865 902534.
+For further information, please contact the office manager on 01865 902534.